FRC2834/java-blue-alliance-api/README.md

 A Java API to access FIRST FRC information from the thebluealliance.com API.
 Written simply and fully documented.

 **Note that this v3 wrapper is still under development, but will soon replace the v2 wrapper.
-This is because the Blue Alliance will shutdown v2 on January 1st, 2018.**
+This is because The Blue Alliance will shutdown v2 on January 1st, 2018.**

 #Version Information
 For simplicity, the API major version (ex. the first number of the version) will always correspond with the API version from the Blue Alliance.